TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 43/Ezekiel 43.4.md

 ---

-And the glory of Jehovah came into the house by the way of the gate whose prospect is toward the east.
+The glory of Yahweh came into the house by the way of the gate whose prospect is toward the east.